Ke11og/ceg3004-Audio-Classification-Project/README.md

 For each feature type, summary statistics such as **mean**, **standard deviation**, and **median** were computed across time frames to produce a fixed-length feature vector for classification.

 ## Data Augmentation
-To improve robustness, lightweight audio augmentation was applied during training.
+To improve generalization and robustness, lightweight audio augmentation was used during training.
+The aim was not to dramatically alter the identity of the sound, but to expose the classifier to realistic variations that could appear in distorted test conditions.

+### Augmentation methods used
 The augmentation pipeline included:

-- Mild random gain scaling
+- **Mild random gain scaling**
+  Simulates variation in recording level and loudness.

-- Optional white Gaussian noise
+- **Optional white Gaussian noise**
+  Introduces mild background noise to improve robustness under noisy conditions.

-- Optional Butterworth-based filtering
+- **Optional Butterworth-based filtering**
+  Applies frequency-selective filtering to simulate changes in signal characteristics.

-- Optional bandwidth limitation via resampling
+- **Optional bandwidth limitation via resampling**
+  Reduces frequency content to simulate band-limited audio conditions.

-Only mild augmentation was used so that the model could learn to handle distorted audio without drifting too far away from the clean training distribution.
-The augmented clips were used to improve robustness, while the original clips remained part of the training set.
+Only mild augmentation was used so that the model could learn useful invariances without drifting too far away from the original clean audio distribution.
+The original waveform was always retained, while the augmented version was used as an additional training example.

+This was intended to improve robustness while still preserving clean-condition performance.

 ---